by Pastor Tim Burt

-Romans 14:10 “You, then, why do you judge your brother?
+Romans 14:10 NIV says, “You, then, why do you judge your brother?
 Or why do you look down on your brother?
 For we will all stand before God’s judgment seat.”

 As it turns out, the person that put these thoughts in my heart is the one that has his own dysfunctional issues to deal with.
 It turns out that he that frequently puts other down and has a messed up life.

 I thought I knew how to guard my heart from allowing someone to paint preconceived ideas about others within me.
 I have found out that I’m still occasionally a victim of it.
 It grieves me when I fall in this trap.
-It’s never on purpose and I hate when I fall for it.
+It’s never on purpose and I hate when it happens.
+God help me!

 Romans 14:10 says, “You, then, why do you judge your brother?
 Or why do you look down on your brother?”
 These are good questions.
 The answer is simple.
 We shouldn’t.
 1 Corinthians 13:7 (RSV) says, “Love bears all things, believes all things, hopes all things, endures all things.” “…believes all things” means to have respect for and look for the best in people.
 This is why gossip is so ugly.
 It looks for the worst in people!
 And this is why I don’t like people to paint negative pictures of others to me.
-Their perspective may be off or tainted by some misunderstanding or offense they are carrying or their own dysfunctional view.
-It might be tainted because of religious or political views.
-Who know?
-There could be many reason.
-But, I know I can’t let it happen!
+Their perspective may be off or tainted by some misunderstanding or offense they are carrying, or because of their own dysfunctional perceptions.
+Who knows?

 Listening to gossip and judging others can hurt you the most.
-It can rob you of great friendships that you wrongly and mistakenly hold yourself back from.
+It can rob you of great friendships that you hold yourself back from because of wrongly and mistakenly judging someone.
 I thank God that He helped me become better acquainted with this man.
 I am thankful that God’s Word is alive and working in me so that instead of judging or forming wrong impressions of others, I can instead judge myself and hold onto my God-instructed habit of believing the best in others and let them taste the love of God that I pray flows through me!

 In His Love,